Bucs use goal-line stand to beat Panthers 20-14

 NEWTON THROWS DEEP

-After fielding plenty of questions about only attempting only one pass of more than 20 yards downfield in the season opener against the Rams, Newton connected on a 44-yard strike to Curtis Samuel late in the first quarter.
+After fielding plenty of questions about attempting only one pass of more than 20 yards downfield in the season opener against the Rams, Newton connected on a 44-yard strike to Curtis Samuel late in the first quarter.
 It was one of handful of deep balls the quarterback threw.

 JEERS TO CHEERS